 And what joinery to use?
 While white felt safe, I managed to convince the client to embrace a bold colour.
 My heart was set on a bottle green but I was outvoted for this shade of navy blue (Kara Sea by British Paints).
 I’m not complaining though — I mean, how gorgeous is it?!
 The shaker profile provides a nod to the Victorian era while the brass handles with knurled detailing add a modern edge.
 Some glass front cabinets and open shelving break up the navy blue kitchen joinery and add interest.

 For the benchtop and splashback, we wanted to bring in marble accents.
 Natural marble is divine but is a more sensitive material that become damaged without proper care.
 The client wanted hassle-free so we opted for a Caesarstone bench top that carries up as the kitchen splashback.
-And a double bowl butler’s sink from Tile Republic with sleek, curved brass tap finish the space.
+And a double bowl butler’s sink with sleek, curved brass tap finish the space.

 We’re so thrilled with the kitchen.
 It feels bold yet timeless.
 The space is more functional, balanced (a bulkhead reduces the height of the overhead cabinets) and fitting with the character features of the home.

 We ticked off every item on the wish list including more bench space and a full height pantry.
 By changing the configuration to a single wall, we opened the space to allow easy flow through the kitchen and for more people to be in the space without feeling cramped.

 Of course, it isn’t just how a kitchen looks.
 There are a lot of smart kitchen inclusions in this space, such as a pull out rubbish bin, functional lighting and plenty of drawers which maximise space (including in the pantry).

 We moved the dining area from the front room to create an open plan kitchen/dining space.
 It’s a better use of space and fits the couple’s lifestyle.